yfde/comp3021/README.md

 ### Deadlock Condition

-- None of the boxes in the map is movable.
+- None of the boxes in the map is movable while the winning condition has not been satisfied.

 ### Map Validation

-- The map must be closed with walls.
+- The map must be surrounded by walls.
-- All players, boxes and destinations must be inside walls.
+- All players, boxes and destinations must be inside the map.
-- Each player must have boxes to move.
+- Each player must have a box to move.
-- For each box, there must be a corresponding player who can move this box.
+- Each box is reachable by its player and movable.
 - The number of boxes must be equal to the number of destinations.
 - There must not be more than one upper-case letter for each player.